kubesphere/kubesphere/README.md

 ## Latest release

 🎉 KubeSphere 3.3.1 was released!
-It brought enhancements and better user experience, see the [Release Notes For 3.3.1](https://kubesphere.io/docs/release/release-v330/) for the updates.
+It brings enhancements and better user experience, see the [Release Notes For 3.3.1](https://kubesphere.io/docs/release/release-v330/) for the updates.
 ## Installation

 KubeSphere can run anywhere from on-premise datacenter to any cloud to edge.
 In addition, it can be deployed on any version-compatible Kubernetes cluster.
 The installer will start a minimal installation by default, you can [enable other pluggable components before or after installation](https://kubesphere.io/docs/quick-start/enable-pluggable-components/).